 Myth #3: Straight people don’t have to worry about HIV infection.

 “We know that the highest risk group is men who have sex with men,” says Dr. Horberg.
-This group accounts for about 78 percent of new infections, according to the CDC.
+This group accounts for about 70 percent of new HIV cases in the USA, according to the CDC.

 Myth #4: HIV-positive people can’t safely have children.